-If you file bankruptcy in Maine you will use Maine exemptions as long as you have resided in Maine for 730 days prior to the commencement of your case.
-If you have lived in another state during this time period, you will use the exemptions from the state where you lived in the six months prior to the 730 days.
+If you file bankruptcy in Maine, you use Maine exemptions as long as you have resided in Maine for 730 days prior to the commencement of your case.
+If you have lived in another state during this time period, you use the exemptions from the state where you lived in the six months prior to the 730 days.
 This may seem a bit confusing and it is.
 Congress when it changed the bankruptcy laws in 2005 was concerned about debtors who would exemption shop.

 Other Maine exemptions are:

-Tools of the trade – $5,000.00
+- Tools of the trade – $5,000

-Furnaces, stoves & fuel
+- Furnaces, stoves & fuel

-One cooking stove
+- One cooking stove

-All furnaces or stoves used for heating
+- All furnaces or stoves used for heating

-Food, produce and animals subject to limitations
+- Food, produce, and animals subject to limitations

-Farm equipment subject to limitations
+- Farm equipment subject to limitations

-Fishing boat subject to limitations
+- Fishing boat subject to limitations

-Logging implements subject to limitations
+- Logging implements subject to limitations

-Whole life insurance not exceeding $4,000.00 in value
+- Whole life insurance not exceeding $4,000 in value

-Disability benefits and pensions including retirement plans subject to limitations
+- Disability benefits and pensions including retirement plans subject to limitations

-Legal awards up to $12,500.00 for bodily injury plus loss of future earnings
+- Legal awards up to $12,500 for bodily injury plus loss of future earnings

-Wild card exemption of $400.00 per debtor
+- Wild card exemption of $400 per debtor

-Unused homestead exemption of $6,000.00 subject to limitations
+- Unused homestead exemption of $6,000 – subject to limitations

 As stated above, most debtors who file for bankruptcy get to keep all of their property because they do not have any property that exceeds the applicable exemptions.
-Debtors can engage in bankruptcy planning with certain limitations in order to maximize the available exemptions and convert non-exempt property into exempt property prior to a bankruptcy filing.
+Debtors can engage in bankruptcy planning with certain limitations in order to maximize the available exemptions and convert the non-exempt property into the exempt property prior to a bankruptcy filing.